Indian Magic Crabapple

 Malus 'Indian Magic'

-Crabapple — Indian Magic (Malus 'Indian Magic') is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
-It matures to about 15–20 ft tall and 15–20 ft wide, and needs low to medium water.
+Indian Magic Crabapple (Malus 'Indian Magic') is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
+It matures to about 15–20 ft tall and 15–20 ft wide, needs low to medium water, and prefers full sun.
 Poor structure.

 Photos